-Using a definition is a tricky thing, it’s OK for me to use a new definition for a word, but I also have to let other people know what I mean when I use it.
+Using a definition is a tricky thing.
+It’s OK for me to use a new definition for a word, but I also have to let other people know what I mean when I use it.
 So it’s really dependent on other people accepting the new definition.
-I think that there’s good reasons to use a new definition for the words on this site, but ultimately it’ll depend on if other people find those reasons compelling enough to make a change.
-Also, there’s two kinds of changes that could be required with a new definition:
+There are good reasons to use a new definition for the words on this site, but ultimately it’ll depend on whether other people find those reasons compelling enough to make a change.
+Also, there’s two kinds of changes that would be necessary with a new definition:

-- Using the word to apply to the same things, but with a different understanding of what it means.
+- Having the word apply to the same things but with a different understanding of what it means.
 For example, defining chair as “a seat designed for one person, to be movable and provide support” will mean that all the things we used to call chairs will still be called chairs.
-The label and the things stay the same, it’s just the reasoning connecting them that’s changed.
-Which is a change, but it’s a pretty easy change to make.
+The label and the things stay the same; it’s just the reasoning connecting them that’s changed.
+So it’s a change, but it’s a pretty easy change to make.

 Why are circular definitions bad?

-Have you ever looked up a definition, and then didn’t know exactly what some word in the definition meant either?
-So you looked up that word too?
+Have you ever looked up a definition for a word and then found that you didn’t know what a word in the definition means either?
+So then you looked up that word too?
 Sometimes, especially with the complicated ideas we’re looking at here, following a chain of definitions will bring you back to the original.
-Which means that you’ve never found the meaning you were hoping to find, besides discovering that all those words have something to do with each other.
-Here’s a quick hypothetical example:
+And that means that you’ve never found the meaning you were hoping to find, besides discovering that all those words have something to do with each other.
+Here’s a quick example:

-- When you look up “logical” you get that it means being “rational”
+- When you look up “logical,” you find that it means “rational

 One goal of this site is to never have a circular definition.
-The terms used in a definition should already be relatively well defined and easy to understand themselves, and none of them should rely on the word being defined in anyway.
+The terms used in a definition should be basic concepts themselves, and none should rely on the original word in question.

 What is ‘definitional density’?

-This is an idea I’ve been thinking about based on a lot of philosophical arguments about definitions that are based on the way terms are modified.
-For example there’s two ways to view a statement like “bats are a flying mammal.”
+This is an idea I’ve been thinking about that’s based on a lot of philosophical arguments regarding definitions and the way terms can modify them.
+For example, there are two ways to view a statement such as “Bats are flying mammals.”

-- The person could be saying that there are mammals that can’t fly and ones that can, and bats are the later
+- The person could be saying that there are mammals that can’t fly and ones that can, and bats are the latter.

 In this case, the first is clearly correct, but is that always the case?
-I don’t think so, and the reason why is that some types of things have lots of very precise definitions, and other types have very few and very broad definitions.
+I believe the answer is “no,” because some things have very precise definitions, and others have very few and very broad definitions.
 Animals are very clearly defined, or we could say that they have a high definitional density.
-Every animal is part of a class, an order, a genus and a species.
-So any variation from one kind of animal to another can be accurately described with some terms that have very precise definitions, but not everything is like this.
+Every animal is part of a class, an order, a genus, and a species.
+So any variation from one kind of animal to another can be accurately described with terms that have very precise definitions—but not everything is like this.

 Foods don’t seem to have very high definitional density.
-For example, muffins and cupcakes are different things, muffins are small quick breads and cupcakes are small cakes, they’re made differently even if they have very similar ingredients.
+For example, muffins and cupcakes are different things, muffins are small quick breads and cupcakes are small cakes, and they’re made differently even though they have very similar ingredients.
 What would we call a muffin with frosting?
-There’s no specific word for a “dessert muffin”, unlike animals when some important characteristic changes for a muffin it doesn’t end up with a new name, it doesn’t become anything else with a specific definition.
-So we just call it “a muffin with frosting”, which means the way we modify terms like muffin and terms like mammal can be very different.
+There’s no specific word for a “dessert muffin”—unlike animals.
+When an important characteristic changes for a muffin, it doesn’t end up with a new name, and it doesn’t become something else with a specific definition.
+So we just call it “a muffin with frosting,” which means the way we modify terms like “muffin” and “mammal” are very different.

-Generally I’m going to try and avoid using the way words can be modified as arguments for or against any particular definition.
-There’s a few two big reasons why:
+Generally I’m going to try to avoid using the way words are modified as arguments for or against any particular definition.
+There are a two big reasons why:

-- Depending on the definitional density of type of thing modifiers can be used very differently, so there’s no good consistent rule we can apply
+- Depending on the definitional density of the word, modifiers can be used very differently, so there’s no consistent rule we can apply.

-- Not everyone uses modifiers the same way, and it’s entirely possible to them in an incorrect way.
+- Not everyone uses modifiers the same way, and it’s entirely possible to use them incorrectly.
 It’s even possible to completely contradict a definition by modifying it.
-If I called a bench an “unmovable chair built for three people” people would understand what I’m talking about even if it was clear that a bench is definitely not a kind of chair.
+If I called a bench an “immovable chair built for three people,” people would understand what I’m talking about, even if it’s clear that a bench is definitely not a kind of chair.